Come and check out the gold mine of items available in the CHRIST CHURCH OP SHOP

 CONGRATULATIONS TO THE OP SHOP

-In October 2018 the Op Shop will 25 years in the current location in the old Church building
+In October 2018 the Op Shop celebrated 25 years in the current location in the old Church building

 In October 2015 The Christ Church Op Shop celebrates 50 years in existence.
 Well done!